 There is no denying that the radical ideology of environmental groups aims to erase all forms of multiple uses on public lands.

-This law is meant to shift our current lifestyle and install what radicals call a “social license to operate” by allowing businesses to only operate by approval of a commission and exposing them to public scrutiny.
-This will not only harm but criminalize many forms of land use that the C.O.A.S.T. commission does not approve and subject all Arizona businesses to a review under the C.O.A.S.T.
+This law is meant to shift our current lifestyle and install what radicals call a “social license to operate” by allowing businesses to operate only by approval of a commission and exposing them to public scrutiny.
+This will harm and criminalize many forms of land use that the C.O.A.S.T. commission does not approve and subject all Arizona businesses to a review under the C.O.A.S.T.
 Commission to determine if they are complying with new environmental standards.
 This will transfer wealth from companies deemed unsustainable to those that fall in line with the radical greenwashing agenda of the commission.

 Are Americans trying to end their own food supply?

-The radical vegan ideology seeks to eliminate all animal agriculture and ownership.
-They argue that animal ownership is exploitive, and they generally align with far-left Marxist ideology.
-This ideology says that ownership is a product of capitalism and is akin to slavery.
-Therefore, these groups desire to establish animals as humans, similar to the court’s determination of Pablo Escobar’s Cocaine Hippos.
+The radical vegan ideology aims to eliminate all forms of animal agriculture and ownership.
+Proponents of this view argue that animal ownership is exploitative, and they often align with far-left Marxist ideologies.
+These ideologies contend that ownership is a product of capitalism and is comparable to slavery.
+Consequently, adherents of these ideologies seek to recognize animals as legal persons, similar to the court’s determination regarding Pablo Escobar’s Cocaine Hippos.

 There is much more involved than what we have mentioned here.
 For the most part, the law is broad and doesn’t explain many details.
 We suggest that you follow the link below to the original document or read the screenshots we have posted below.